 Day 7: Ouarzazate – Telouat – High Atlas – Marrakech:

-The family of El Glaoui were given political power in Morocco south of the High Atlas Mountains by King Moulay Hassan.
+The family of El Glaoui was given political power in Morocco south of the High Atlas Mountains by King Moulay Hassan.

 The palace is still open to visitors, but it is deteriorating and decaying.
 After that, we will cross the Tizi-n-Tichka a second time to arrive in Marrakech late afternoon.